Department of Political Science

-Pablo Policzer, a Chilean by birth, specializes in comparative politics, with a focus on Latin America.
-His research focuses on how democratic and authoritarian regimes regulate armed actors - including militaries, police forces, and non-state armed groups.
-He holds a Canada Research Chair in Latin American Politics, and is a Fellow at the U of C's Latin American Research Centre, and the Centre for Military and Strategic Studies.
+Pablo Policzer specializes in comparative politics, with a focus on Latin America.
+His research focuses on the evolution of violent conflict -- especially among armed actors such as militaries, police forces, and non-state armed groups -- in authoritarian and democratic regimes.
+He held the Canada Research Chair in Latin American Politics (2005-2015), and is a Fellow at the Latin American Research Centre, and the Centre for Military and Strategic Studies.
 He obtained his PhD in political science from the Massachusetts Institute of Technology, and his BA (Honours, First Class) in political science from the University of British Columbia.

-"Democratizing Constitutions: International Democracy Promotion after the 2009 Honduran Coup," with Antonio Franceschet, in Global Policy (Forthcoming 2014).
+"Democratizing Constitutions: International Democracy Promotion after the 2009 Honduran Coup," with Antonio Franceschet, in Global Policy (2014).

 "(In)Security in Latin America: Three Policy Options," with Elizabeth Pando-Burciaga, in Latin American Security: Canadian and International Perspectives, Calgary Papers in Military and Strategic Studies, Occasional Paper Number 9 (2013).